xavier630/ocean-liners-factorio/README.md

 * On character created, make sure the player isn't on water.

 ###Personal:
-* Multiple tiles at once
-* Tile sides look shallow water
+* Graphical issues when placing command tiles near coastline
 * Can layer 11 be used to fix ghost collisions?
 It's under Tile.lua in the official API